 Choosing a pet-safe ice melt

 Now that you’re more familiar with some of the common ice melt chemicals and their properties, you can make more informed choices.

 Here are some basic guidelines:

-- Check brand websites.
-Okay this is where your smartphone comes in handy.
+Check brand websites.
+This is where your smartphone comes in handy.
 You can look up product sites, customer reviews, and expert reviews online before you order or while you’re at the store.